Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 Evidently, the world seems to be more than fine with this approach when Trent Reznor does it, so I do not think that this idea is in any way alien, new or incompatible with reality.

+## Valetudo will expose you<a id='expose'></a>

+While Valetudo will make your robot very private, it will simultaneously, purely passively, make your flaws and character _very_ public.

+This is not to be understood as a threat, but rather an interesting observation, resulting from two unusual properties:
+1. The relationship is purely asymmetric, with one party receiving a gift and the other giving one
+2. The boundaries are communicated exceptionally clear and without any sort of ambiguity

+From these very unusual conditions, what emerges is, in essence, a test of character.

+Specifically, it exposes two distinct failure modes:

+#### Not reading
+The first one is "not reading", which does happen quite often and is the milder option, leaving room for reconciliation.

+This happens to be a spectrum spanning from "half-assing" to "tunnel vision", with all of it displaying a lack of care and due diligence required when receiving a gift the size of Valetudo (or any FOSS in general).

+In real, offline, face-to-face interactions, this is usually seen as a bad move and will get you some disapproving looks.<br/>
+How that plays out further, and what it actually says about the person, then depends entirely on the choice between "pivot" and "double-down".

+#### Reading

+The worse option is "having read, but decided against it".<br/>
+This, in real, offline, face-to-face interactions, is what gets you ostracized.

+Translated from subtext to text, it states:
+> "I have read your clear communication.
+I see that this is purely one-sided, but I will just take what I want anyway, because I don't think that your own self-declared boundaries are reasonable, and that my desires outweigh your autonomy."

+This is what you commonly find under the label "entitlement", though, that label usually derails any conversation, so it is best avoided.

+Usually, people can get away with violating boundaries, because there always is some level of ambiguity left in the room, leaving one to hide in the benefit of doubt.
+In context of Valetudo however, there is no such darkness to hide in.
+There is only a very bright stage light.

+Of course, realistically speaking, the internet rarely cares, so one can still get away with violating boundaries without major repercussions.
+But, contrary to other spaces and places, it is there to see.
+Even though people will likely not look at it.

+### Cognitive Dissonance

+More interestingly though, the strongest reactions tend to not come from the outside but rather from the inside.
+This is because most people like viewing themselves as good people.<br/>
+Thus, being handed cold, hard, logical evidence that this might not fully be the case will be very painful.

+So, if people choose to violate these boundaries, and if there is some humanity in them (which is usually the case), they will inevitably experience a very unpleasant sensation of cognitive dissonance.

+Of course, the default reaction there is to protect the ego by forwarding the pain to the perceived source of it (e.g. the author of this text).<br/>
+However, for that redirect to happen, the pain will first be felt by them.
+Even if only for a brief moment.

+In less hostile cases, the same might manifest not in an attack, but in bargaining/rationalization.
+Usually, something along the lines of
+> "Yes, I read that, but I thought that I would be helping you with this."

+Which, if you think about it, is both weirdly patronizing in context of this unidirectional non-relationship, but also a generally dubious claim, given that the "help" exclusively benefits the "helper".

 ## Valetudo is not about you<a id='not_about_you'></a>